zsoltlieber/MyFirstPizzaApp-ZSL/README.md

-# MY FIRST PIZZA APP for pizza bakers and sellers
+# MY FIRST PIZZA APP for pizza bakers and sellers and hungry pizza eaters :)
 ###  -- PETPROJECT! --
 ##### Purpose: showing that as a junior developer how I can solve a difficult MERN stack task